nexodus-io/nexodus/docs/user-guide/network-routers.md

 ```

 > **Note**
-> Nexodus accepts as many networks as you want to specify in the `--child-prefix=192.168.1.0/24,192.168.100.0/24,172.16.100.0/24,...` configuration.
+> Nexodus accepts as many networks as you want to specify in the `--child-prefix=192.168.1.0/24 --child-prefix 192.168.100.0/24 --child-prefix 172.16.100.0/24 ...` configuration.
 This means you can advertise as many subnets as you want from the Nexodus device running as a network router.

-By default, network-routers perform NAT, specifically, source NAT for devices coming from a Nexodus mesh with a destination of one of the devices not running the Nexodus agent.
+By default, Nexodus network routers perform NAT, specifically, source NAT for devices coming from a Nexodus mesh with a destination of one of the devices not running the Nexodus agent.
 This enables connectivity to those devices without any configuration on the devices.

 You have the option to disable NAT with `--disable-nat` which will cause the remote non-Nexodus devices to receive traffic from the Nexodus agent devices without any address translations.
 This mode requires routes to be added (or redistributed in your network IGP) for hosts in `192.168.1.0/24` to reach Nexodus nodes `100.100.0.0/16` via the `Nexodus Network Router` eth0 ip of `192.168.1.10`.